The Best Self-Tan Routine For Zero Streaks & All The Glow

 6.

-Rise off in the morning.
+Rinse off in the morning

 When you wake up (or when your set time is over) rinse off the tan using a gentle body cleanser.
 In the shower, stay away from things like plastic loofahs and other abrasive cleansing tools, as they might exfoliate the skin and take off some of the tan.